hplt-project/data-analytics-tool/README.md

 - `src_unique_sents`: Distribution of source segments having a certain amount of tokens, after removing duplicated segments
 - `timestamp`: Unix timestamp indicating when were the stats obtained.
 - `trg_bytes`: Total size of target segments, uncompressed (only for parallel corpora)
+- `trg_chars`: Total amount of characters in target segments (only for parallel corpora)
+- `trg_pii`: Number of target segments containing potential personally identifiable information (only for parallel corpora)
 - `trglang`: Target language (only for parallel corpora)
 - `trg_langs`: Distribution of target segments languages, as identified by [FastSpell](https://github.com/mbanon/fastspell) (only for parallel corpora)
 - `trg_ngrams`:  Distribution of the 5 most common n-grams of each order (1-grams to 5-grams) in target segments (only for parallel corpora)